Eschatologue/CM_wiki/docs/class/artificer/forgewright.md

 ### Level 5: Arcane Jolt

 You can channel pure destructive magic through your strikes.
-Once per turn when you hit with an Arcane Armament attack you can expend a spell slot to deal bonus Force damage to the target equal to 2d8 for a level 1 spell slot, plus 1d8 for each spell level higher than 1, up to a maximum of 6d8 damage.
+Once per turn when you hit with an Arcane Armament attack you can expend a spell slot to deal bonus Force damage to the target.

+This bonus damage 2d8 for a level 1 spell slot and it increases by 1d8 for each spell slot level above 1.

 ### Level 5: Extra Attack